Staging of liver cancer

 Since symptoms of liver cancer often do not appear until the disease is advanced, only a small number of liver cancers are found early enough to be removed with surgery.

-Because people with liver cancer often have cirrhosis too, doctors treating liver cancer want to know how well the liver is working.
+Because people with liver cancer often have livers that don’t work well because of cirrhosis, doctors treating liver cancer want to know how well the liver is working.
 They use a system called the Child-Pugh score, which measures several different substances in the blood, fluid in the belly, and brain function to do this.

 Be sure to ask your doctor to explain the stage of your cancer in a way you understand.
 This will help you both decide on the best treatment for you.